Call it a futile act of defiance…

 I already mentioned the toxic (Chinese) nationalism and pro-Asian race theme on TikTok.
 I also mentioned the social regimentation (forced uniformity for visibility) and how the economic opportunities are not as readily afforded to Black TikTokers as they are to others.
 But now I’ll speak about the suppression of content on TikTok.

 Suppression is the number one tactic that TikTok uses to censor counternarratives that they don’t like.
 Currently in the world, there are many horrible things being done to humans and the earth by humans: For example, Uyghurs in China are being held in Chinese concentration camps.
-Hawaiian land continues to be forcibly taken and annexed by (white) Americans for hotels, beach resorts and vacation homes.
+Hawaiian land continues to be forcibly taken and annexed by (white) Americans and East Asians for hotels, beach resorts and vacation homes.
 China continues to encroach in Africa, coveting its resources.
 The corporations of the western world and the ultra-rich exacerbate climate change problems by ignoring warnings from scientists, continuing offshore drilling, and the mining of earth metals and gems in Africa.
 The uber-rich in the western world also prostitute governments and underage children.
 Drug cartels continue to displace people in Latin America with their drug wars.
 COVID-19, a virus that should have been containable, is ravishing the earth and disproportionately affecting non-whites.
 Black people in the United States are being lynched and murdered by cops in the street indiscriminately and with impunity.

 These are horrific times.
 It makes total sense that the victims of any of these predators: the Chinese government, entitled white people, the uber-rich of the western world, capitalist corporations, drug cartels, COVID-19 morbidity, or anti-Black racism (etc.) would want to speak out about it on whatever platforms they have.
 But advocacy doesn’t make sense to TikTok.
 There have been multiple reports of TikTok suppressing resistance content, such as anti-police brutality rhetoric, breaking news about financial scandals, and Black Lives Matter protest content.
 Yet, the white supremacists on the app seem to have a green light to practice mob rule.
 One thing that the white supremacists like to do is flood the page of a target content creator (especially BIPOC ones) with racist comments to harass them.
 Then they report their target’s videos and comments.
 It only takes so many warnings from TikTok about these reports before one can be banned from the app.
 TikTok does not seem to care about the context under which the reports were filed (whether in jest or not).